 To select the training you are interested in, open the menu of modules by clicking the + sign and then click on the + sign again to open up more information about that module and check the select training box.
 You can pick and mix from all three areas depending on your needs.

-Once you have selected your choices, these will automatically feed into the form at the bottom of the page so once you’ve filled in your details and submitted your form, our trainer will know exactly what modules you are interested in.
+Once you have selected your choices, these will automatically feed into the form at the bottom of the page/ This means that once you’ve filled in your details and submitted your form, our trainer will know exactly what modules you are interested in.

 Introduction to mental health and wellbeing (Core Module for All Staff)

-Participants understand the mental health continuum and are introduced to the 5 Ways to Wellbeing through doing a mini wellbeing self-audit.
+Participants understand the mental health continuum and are introduced to the 5 Ways to Wellbeing through doing.

 Recognising and Reducing Stress